stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

-So.
 We've got the basics of our characters.
 The way that this character creation works is that we ask each other questions.
 These questions are leading questions that imply something about everyone else.
 So, for example, the example I gave before this is "how did you get that bizarre scar on your face?"
-A question I got before is "why did you abandon your son?" __[Lydia laughs, impressed]__ So, um, __[laughs]__ it can range.
+A question I've got before is "why did you abandon your son?"

+##### [Lydia laughs, impressed]

+#### HELEN

+So, um--__[laughs]__--it can range.

 #### TIM